paultopia/cidoc/document.md

 I am some text!
 Now I will cite a paper: [@gowder2014market] I cited it!

-This commit should not be released.
-Let's see.
+And this commit should be released, because I will tag it.